Death Love Doom (2012)

-DLD is a haunted house/grindhouse adventure in rural england.
-It is extremely graphic and gorey and it is possible your players will use the phrase “What the Fuck man?!?” multiple times during a succesfull outing.
+DLD is a haunted house/grindhouse adventure in rural England.
+It is extremely graphic and gory and it is possible your players will use the phrase “What the Fuck man?!?” multiple times during a successful outing.
 Solid advice is given before the adventure proper to cultivate a tense, horrific atmosphere to ensure that, whatever happens, the players will feel horrified and miserable.
 Maintain a serious tone, use the classic horror movie tricks, don’t let up etc. etc.

 The map proper has that realistic feel one has come to associate with horror adventures and thus functions impeccably.
 There are enough riches to satisfy all but the most greedy of players but the horrific nature of the antagonists as well as their clear innocence (they are being controlled or possessed after all), render this act all the more fucked up.
 Expect such gems as eyeless naked old ladies with shears and needle and thread, an infant still connected to his screaming mother attacking the pcs with intestines and revealing soul-crushing revelations on the nature of reality and, of course, the infamous possessed young man that fires acidic spider webs from his cock.
 Some of the mutilated people are actually harmless so you can expect your team to be performing mercy killings.
 I bet your players have never put a child out of its misery before.
 With Death Love Doom, you can!